 However, as Millennials and Gen Z have entered the workforce, their housing accommodations preferences have started shifting the demand for real estate.

 And because many young households struggle with mortgage affordability in desirable suburban locations, there has been increasing demand for single-family rental properties.

-With single-family rentals, you are more likely to have long-term tenants, which can ease the burden of marketing the property, and tenant management, among other common landlord responsibilities.
+With single-family rentals, you are more likely to have long-term tenants, which can ease the burden of marketing the property and tenant management, among other everyday landlord responsibilities.

 Benefits of Investing $10K in a Single-Family Rental

 - SFRs tend to be families or couples = a decreased chance of dealing with unruly tenants

 Other Ways To Invest $10K in Real Estate